Kevin J. Wadzinski is a principal in Powers Pyles Sutter & Verville's Indian Tribal Governments group.

 He counsels tribes and tribal enterprises on economic development, tribal business structures, joint ventures, financing matters, and federal and state tax issues.
 Kevin also advises tribes on fee-to-trust matters, leases, and other issues related to trust lands.
 He has built a national reputation addressing the impact of federal labor and employment laws on Indian tribes, and he advises tribal clients on all aspects of employment law.
 He also represents tribal governments before the U.S. Congress and federal agencies.

 Kevin received his JD, cum laude, from the University of Wisconsin Law School and his bachelor's degree, with distinction, from the University of Wisconsin.
-Chambers USA 2008-2013 editions ranked him nationally in Native American Law, describing him as “highly knowledgeable” and having “earned the respect of tribes.”
-He was formerly a partner at Drinker Biddle & Reath, LLP.
+Chambers USA 2008-present editions ranked him nationally in Native American Law, describing him as "highly knowledgeable" and having "earned the respect of tribes."
+He was formerly a partner at Drinker Biddle & Reath LLP.

 MEMBERSHIPS & ACTIVITIES